 A Little About The Area...

-For the avid cyclist, the National Cycleway passes through Dentdale as does the Lakes-Dales Loop, and for the motorist, north, east, south or west, you can’t go wrong!
+For the avid cyclist, the National Cycleway passes through Dentdale as does the Lakes-Dales Loop.

 The famous Settle-Carlisle Railway runs through the head of the dale with the famous Ribblehead, Denthead and Arten Gill viaducts all nearby.
-Dent station is the highest mainline railway station in England and you can take a picturesque day trip to Carlisle from here.
+Dent station being the highest mainline railway station in England and you can take a picturesque day trip to Carlisle from here.

 For those who don’t wish to travel far, this is an awesome place to gain inspiration for artists, writers and photographers.